cwilkison/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [x] Why would you use class component over function components (removing hooks from the question)?
+You can use methods from the React Lifecycle in a class component.
+In a component class, you can also use state to set up data objects.

-- [ ] Name three lifecycle methods and their purposes.
+- [x] Name three lifecycle methods and their purposes.
+Birth/Mounting Phase - Inital data is accessed and defined in constructor.
+Component is built Growth/Updating Phase - Component data is updated, usually using setState Death/Un-mounting Phaes - Component is finished and removed

-- [ ] What is the purpose of a custom hook?
+- [x] What is the purpose of a custom hook?
+A custom hook is a reusable piece of code/function that one can create to be used in his program.
+It allows you to use stateful logic in a component.

-- [ ] Why is it important to test our apps?
+- [x] Why is it important to test our apps?
+Because in the longer run it is cheaper and faster to test our apps via code rather than clicking every idividual option on a site.

 ## Project Set Up